 The ASUS X99 Deluxe motherboard specification includes 2 x PCle Gen3.0x16 slots, three x8 slots and a single PCle Gen2.0x4 (which should not be used).
 For maximum overall slot bandwidth with Resolve please use the 40 lane CPU and the slots in the following configuration.
 Slot 1 for GPU, Slot 3 for DeckLink card and slot 5 for RAID controller for external storage.
-If you use any of the other slots this will reduce the speed of the x16 slots and affect your operational performance.
+If you use any of the other slots this will reduce the speed of the x16 slots and affect your operational performance so we do not recommend using slot 2 or 4 or the PCle Gen2.0x4 (also referred as slot 1 in the manual)

-It is also very important that you install the latest USB 3.0 software drivers and firmware for your motherboard.
-Please visit the ASUS website for details.
+It is also very important that you install the latest USB 3.0 software drivers and firmware for your motherboard if you plan on using an UltraStudio SDI for video I/O. Please visit the ASUS website for details.